drfailov/LaserGraver/README.md

 It needed to get better results in case if engraver is used for cutting.
 Your engraver has to be assembled very precisely, othervise image will deform if you enable this optimization;
+It can cause distortion in the form of divergence of fragments of the picture.
+If such appear, turn off the optimization.
+The setting is applied at render time.
+If the project is already rendered, a re-render will be required if the optimization method is changed.

 ### Render - Random way trace
 Just for fun, scrambles all the instructions.
 Very inefficient way to engrave:)
+Can cause all distortions of the picture.
+Engraving for a long time.
+Just for fun.
+The setting is applied at render time.
+If the project is already rendered, a re-render will be required if the optimization method is changed.

 ### Render - Use semitones
 If semitones enabled, burning time for every pixel is calculated based on pixel darkness and burning time value set by user.
 If semitones disabled, burning time for every pixal can be only 0ms or burning time value set by user.
+Whether to keep the halftones of the image.
+Halftone engraving takes much longer and is not suitable for every material.
+The setting is applied at render time.
+If the project is already rendered, a re-render will be required if the render settings are changed.

 ### Help - Show log window
 Open one more window with log.
 Useful for debugging.